-BrightWork has a template called the Project Request Manager, which provides the tools and structure you need to manage the pipeline of new projects.
+BrightWork has a template called the Project Request Manager for SharePoint On-Premises, which provides the tools and structure you need to manage the pipeline of new projects.

 The template is split into four different states: Draft, Review, Pending Decision, and Approved or Rejected.
 At any stage, a request can be sent back to the previous step for more information.